42BV/rest-secure-spring-boot-starter/README.md

     }
 }
 ```

+⚠️ ⚠️
+Forgetting to add this filter will **NOT** enforce the mandatory MFA authentication for users that meeds the criteria!!

 ### Add issuer name to the application config
 Add the name of the application for display in the authenticator app to `application.yml`: